ncss/necsus/README.md

 ### Resource-linked CSS and Javascript tutorial

-Down in the [bot specification](#bot-matching-usual-mode-of-operation) section, you'll see that the `BotResponse` object (the JSON returned from your bot) is allowed to have `css` and `mjs` fields.
+Down in the [bot specification](#bot-matching-usual-mode-of-operation) section, you'll see that the `BotResponse` object (the JSON returned from your bot) is allowed to have `css` and `js` fields.
-Each of these is interpreted as a URL (either absolute, or relative to the URL of your bot) from which to load a CSS Stylesheet or Javascript module.
+Each of these is interpreted as a URL (either absolute, or relative to the URL of your bot) from which to load a CSS Stylesheet or Javascript script.
 We'll walk through a simple example where we want our bot to respond with a CSS-styled button, and have some Javascript run when the button is clicked.

 Here is our example "ButtonBot", which simply posts an HTML `<button>` with a particular class (so that we can style it using CSS).